MicrosoftDocs/learn/learn-pr/language/go-methods-interfaces/includes/0-introduction.md

-Object-oriented programming (OOP) it's a popular programming paradigm that most programming languages support, at least partially.
-Go is no exception, even though it doesn't fully support all of the OOP principles.
-At this point, we've covered enough topics that you'll need to implement principles like encapsulation and composition.
+Object-oriented programming (OOP) is a popular programming paradigm that most programming languages support, at least partially.
+Go is one example, even though it doesn't fully support all the OOP principles.

+At this point in your learning path, we've covered enough ground that you're ready to learn about and implement principles such as encapsulation and composition.

-Additionally, we'll cover how interfaces work in Go and why they're different from other programming languages, mainly because Go doesn't support inheritance.
-Interfaces in Go are implicit, and in this module, you'll see how this works.
+Additionally, this module covers how interfaces work in Go and why they're different in Go than in other programming languages, mainly because Go doesn't support inheritance.
+Interfaces in Go are implicit and, in this module, you'll see how this works.

 This module covers two crucial topics in Go: methods and interfaces.
-When you finish this module, you'll be able to read and understand other's code like the one from the open-source community.
+When you've finished this module, you'll be able to read and understand other programmers' code, such as that from the open-source community.

 ## Learning objectives

 In this module, you'll learn about:

-- How Go implements OOP principles like encapsulation and composition
+- How Go implements OOP principles such as encapsulation and composition.
-- How to write methods and why you'll use them
+- How to write methods and why you use them.
-- How to write embedding and overloading methods
+- How to write embedding and overloading methods.
-- How to write and use interfaces, and why they're different from other programming languages
+- How to write and use interfaces, and why they're different from other programming languages.

 ## Prerequisites

-- A Go environment ready to create applications.
-Ideally, you should have installed and configured Go locally and [Visual Studio Code](https://code.visualstudio.com/download?azure-portal=true) with the [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go&azure-portal=true) installed.
+- A Go environment that's ready to create applications.
+Ideally, you've installed and configured Go and [Visual Studio Code](https://code.visualstudio.com/download) with the [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go).
-- Be able to create and modify `.go` files
+- Ability to create and modify `.go` files.
-- Be able to run Go applications using the terminal prompt
+- Ability to run Go applications by using the terminal prompt.
-- Have knowledge of basic data types like `string`, `int`, and `boolean`
+- Knowledge of basic data types such as `string`, `int`, and `boolean`.
-- Have knowledge of how to write basic data control flows like `if` and `for` statements
+- Knowledge of writing basic data control flows such as `if` and `for` statements.
-- Have knowledge of how to write functions
+- Knowledge of writing functions.
-- Have knowledge of how to create structs
+- Knowledge of creating structs.